sthakur369/instagram-saved-library-app/README.md

 ## What you get

-- 🎬 **Saved Reels & videos** — open saved Reels and video posts from your library
+- 🎬 **Saved Reels & videos** — open saved Reel and video-post links from your library
 - 🖼️ **Visual saved-post gallery** — see your saved content instead of browsing raw HTML
 - ⚡ **Large libraries** — designed to handle 10,000+ saved posts
-- 🔒 **Local & private** — your exported data stays on your computer
+- 🔒 **Local & private** — your exported files stay on your computer

 ---